Buffer Fragmentation, Retained Views, and External Memory

 Debugging the Memory Graph

-When a Buffer-heavy service grows in memory, collect evidence before changing allocation strategy:
+When a Buffer-heavy service grows in memory, collect evidence before changing the allocation strategy -

-• GC logs only when you need to separate JavaScript heap pressure from external-memory pressure
+- GC logs when you need to separate JavaScript heap pressure from external-memory pressure

-Understanding fragmentation is about seeing Buffer allocation as real work: zero filling, native allocation, V8 accounting, and later reclamation all have costs.
-Designing hot paths around bounded queues, prompt release, copies for tiny retained regions, and deliberate pooling makes those costs visible and controllable.
+Understanding fragmentation starts with treating Buffer allocation as real work.
+Zero filling, native allocation, V8 accounting, and later reclamation all have costs.
+Hot paths become easier to reason about when you use bounded queues, prompt release, copies for tiny retained regions, and deliberate pooling.

 Practice Lab

-These challenges bring together the Buffer concepts from this chapter and the previous ones: fixed-offset parsing, endianness, retained views, stream state, pooling, and shared memory.
-They are intentionally closer to production failure modes than to API drills.
+These challenges bring together the Buffer concepts from this chapter and the previous ones - fixed-offset parsing, endianness, retained views, stream state, pooling, and shared memory.

 Start with fixed-size binary parsing.